Lumpectomy, Bras and Inserts: What You Should Know

 If it’s bothersome enough that your clothes fit uncomfortably, a partial breast shaper might be just what you need.
 Chicken cutlets to the rescue!

-Balance partial shapers are designed specifically to fill, cover and conceal almost any breast asymmetry created by surgery or radiation.
+Balance breast shapers are designed specifically to fill, cover and conceal almost any breast asymmetry created by surgery or radiation.
 They can also balance naturally uneven breasts.
 Our bra inserts come in a variety of shapes, sizes and thicknesses, to fit you personally and accommodate your unique needs.
-They can be attached to the skin with adhesive, like our Balance Contact shapers, or worn in the cup of your bra.
+They can be attached to the skin with adhesive, like our Balance Contact breast shapers, or worn in the cup of your bra.